Frog pond effect: Context

 McFarland and Buehler theorized that the effect happens because individuals self-monitor within-group rather than compare across groups.
 When evaluating oneself against in-group members versus out-group members, there is a tendency towards contextual neglect for available information, where people place more weight on their position within their group, rather than the larger general population.
 The closer intragroup context has more weight than the farther away intergroup comparison.
-Called the local dominance effect, this is the tendency for people to focus on the comparisons of few people around them rather than many people not as close, in regards to their self-perceptions.
+This is a central feature of social comparison theory called the local dominance effect, which is the tendency for people to focus on the comparisons of few people around them rather than many people not as close, in regards to their self-perceptions.

 A frame of reference context can be applied to look at the frog pond effect in regards to self perceptions in schools where comparing students from a nationwide sample, there were slightly negative influences of self-esteem and academic ability given the school environment.
 Controlling for socioeconomic status and academic potential, an average student in a very high-achieving school had lower academic self-conceptions versus an average student at a more typical school.

 Oftentimes called a paradox, the frog pond effect goes against traditional social comparison theory because high-achieving people may actually have better self-concepts of their abilities when they are surrounded by lower-achieving environments, rather than a comparison group of high-achieving people in competitive environments.

 The ability sub scale of the Iowa-Netherlands Comparison Orientation Measure is used in evaluations of the frog-pond effect by asking 6 items such as "I often compare myself with others with respect to what I have accomplished in life."
 This scale asks people to think about how they judge themselves with others which is then adjusted to compare oneself against various specific groups, such as within a school or cultural setting.